core-empire/overwatch/README.md

 ## Workflow
 Go to your local repository directory via command line and run
 - `npm install` *this will install the node module dependencies for the project (this only needs to be run once)*
-- `grunt watch` *this will watch the project directory for changes (must be running any time you are working)*
+- `grunt serve`

-- `jekyll serve` *this by default will point to 127.0.0.1:4000 (must be running any time you are working)*
+The `grunt serve` command will watch the project directory for changes **(and must be running any time you are working)**.
+It will also spawn up a server at 127.0.0.1:4000.

-*When doing development, you should always be running `grunt watch` and `jekyll serve`*
+See `Gruntfile.js` for additional tasks and configurations.

 --